 It is also worth noting that emissions from these flight exemptions shall not be accounted for when determining your position relative to the de minimis threshold.

 Participation in Swiss ETS also means the submission of a verified tonne-kilometre report for 2018 by 31 March 2019.
 You are exempt from the obligation to submit a verified tonne-kilometre report for 2018 if in 2018 you are below the exemption threshold (see above).

 However, the exemption threshold only applies if you had no reporting obligations under EU ETS for 2016.
 So you are still required to participate in Swiss TKM reporting (even if you are below the exemption threshold) if you had to participate in EU ETS in 2016 and if you have at least one Swiss ETS relevant flight in 2018.

 - submit a tonne-kilometre monitoring plan to the Swiss Federal Office for the Environment (FOEN) by 30 September 2017

 - monitor distance and payload information for qualifying flights in 2018 in accordance with the approved monitoring plan and the Swiss tkm-Ordinance

-- submit a verified tonne-kilometre report for 2018 to the FOEN by 31 March 2019 unless you are below the de minimis threshold (see above)
+- submit a verified tonne-kilometre report for 2018 to the FOEN by 31 March 2019 unless you are exempt (see above)